Note-Taking in Math and Physics Lectures: Why It Fails and What to Do

 What to Do Instead of Taking Notes During Lectures

 Ready to swap transcription for learning?
-Here’s your action plan.
+Here is the lecture-specific job.

 During Lecture: Active Reasoning

-1. Predict the next step before the professor writes it
+1. Understand the current step before the next one arrives.

 The goal is live reasoning and question generation, not recording.